 What Treadmill Testing Includes

 Horses should be sound and fit, preferably training at the level during which the performance problem(s) occurs.
-To exercise on the treadmill, horses must be shod with four flat shoes (no toe grabs, heel caulks, borium, etc.).
+To exercise on the treadmill, horses must be shod with four flat shoes (no toe grabs, heel caulks, or borium).
 Where appropriate, please bring your horse’s harness or other tack.
 Please bring details of previous examinations, imaging and treatments with you to the appointment.

 Overground Endoscopy

-Numerous regenerative therapies are available and can be integrated into your horse’s post injury treatment.
-We provide onsite IRAP, PRP, and Stem-cell therapy.
-We are able to harvest your horse’s bone marrow for autologous Stem-cell culture and future injury at injuries sites.
-To insure accurate placement of therapy within your horse’s injury, ultrasound guided injections are commonly used.
+Numerous regenerative therapies are available at New Bolton Center which can be integrated into your horse’s post injury treatment.
+We provide onsite platelet rich plasma (PRP), autologous protein solution (APS, Pro-Stride) and autologous stem cell therapy.
+Under FDA approval, we are able to harvest your horse’s bone marrow for autologous stem cell culture in the Ortved Orthopedic Regenerative Medicine Laboratory, and store these cells for management of future injury.

 Our Care Team